Smoke Bomb Safety Guide: How to Use Them Safely

 Shop the WP40-D

-Smoke bombs are safe when you follow the basics.
-The problems happen when people skip preparation, choose the wrong location, or hand a lit canister to someone who was never briefed.
-This guide covers every situation we have seen across years of shipping Enola Gaye smoke bombs - from solo photography sessions to large gender reveals, from beach days to winter fields.
-Read it once before your first use, then keep it bookmarked for reference.
+This guide covers every situation we have seen across years of shipping Enola Gaye smoke bombs — from solo photography sessions to large gender reveals, from beach days to winter fields.
+Every device we sell is non-toxic, cool-burning, CE Approved, and ATF Compliant, but it is still a heat-producing pyrotechnic and deserves a real plan.
+Read this once before your first use, then keep it bookmarked for reference.
+For the legal side, pair it with our Safety & Legal guide.

 The Non-Negotiable Golden Rules